matlle/kvdb/README.md

 * to delete rows from a table
    * >testdb> students.delete(key=value) // will delete all rows which contain this key and value
      testdb> students.delete() // will delete all rows from the table
-* to load and process queries from a file
+* to load and process queries from a text file
    * >testdb> queryload /path/dump.txt